 Like many eczema kids, our 5 year old hates having eczema creams applied.
-We have tried all sorts of things to persuade her that they aren’t so bad: from explanations and sticker charts, iPad apps and bribes… One of the few things that has had her accepting creams happily for more that a couple of days has been getting her involved in making her own DIY eczema creams.
+We have tried all sorts of things to persuade her that they aren’t so bad: from explanations and sticker charts, iPad apps and bribes… One of the few things that have had her accepting creams happily for more than a couple of days has been getting her involved in making her own DIY eczema creams.
+She loves helping make this simple coconut oil and manuka honey eczema salve.
 Homemade creams and salves may not be as effective as prescription emollients (I’ve never had the chance to do a direct comparison), but anything goes on without a fight and that isn’t wiped off in the first 5 seconds has a much better chance of making a difference.

 Zoë’s Homemade Eczema Salve Recipe

 Here’s the recipe for her favourite salve which makes enough for two 60 ml jars

 Grate the beeswax into a microwave proof bowl and pop in the microwave on high for about 4 mins, until the remaining flakes are floating on the melted wax.
 Leave to stand for a couple of minutes until completely melted.
 Take care, it is really hot at this stage.

 While the wax is melting, measure out the coconut oil and honey.
 Once the wax is completely liquid, add the honey and coconut oil and immediately stir briskly until the mixture is smooth.
 This is Zoë’s job.

 Decant into a dry, sterile glass jars* and leave to set.
 The mixture has a tendency to separate slightly, so give the jars a stir with a warm spoon every few minutes until the mixture solidifies (about 10-20 minutes).